phaze7r/phaze7r/README.md

 - 👋 Hi, I’m @phaze7r
 - 👀 I’m interested in Artificial Intellgience
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on Computer vision
+- 💞️ I’m looking to collaborate on NLP, OSM Tags
-- 📫 How to reach me likedIn at faizan7r
+- 📫 How to reach me likedIn at faizan7r or faizan@texodus.tech

 <!---
 phaze7r/phaze7r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.